Rich Strike: 2022: three-year-old season

 Rich Strike made his three-year-old debut on January 22, 2022, in the Leonatus Stakes over the all weather surface at Turfway Park in Kentucky.
 As had become his pattern, he was well back in the early running then made a late run to finish third.
-Reed later commented that Rich Strike had lost several days of training because of weather.
+Reed later commented that Rich Strike had lost several days of training while in New Orleans for the previous race because of weather.
 "In the paddock he was a monster and he's never like that," Reed said.
 "He didn't run terrible but he just wasn't himself."

 He turned in a similar performance on March 5 in the John Battaglia Memorial Stakes, also at Turfway Park, this time finishing fourth.

 For his third start of the year, Rich Strike was entered in the Jeff Ruby Steaks at Turfway on April 2.
 He was near the back of the field for most of the race but found an inside path in the stretch and closed well to finish third behind Tiz the Bomb.

 Kentucky Derby

 The third-place finish in the Jeff Ruby gave Rich Strike 20 points on the 2022 Road to the Kentucky Derby, which was originally short of the amount required to qualify for the race.
-At 8:45 a.m. on Friday morning, Reed was informed there were no scratches.
+At 8:45 a.m. on Friday, the day before the race, Reed was informed there were no scratches.
 However, the last-minute scratch of another horse, Ethereal Road, allowed him to draw into the Derby, and minutes later, Reed took another phone call from chief steward Barbara Borden, asking him if he wanted to run Rich Strike in the Derby.
 Reed joked that the last-minute notification left him needing cardiopulmonary resuscitation, as he had just been about to enter Rich Strike in another race, the Peter Pan Stakes at Belmont Park.
 "He's never been better; he loves this track," said Reed.
 "All week long, I was like, 'He just gets better every day.'
 He's so happy right now.
 It's just a blessing to be able to run."